 - clean, simple design

 - no ads or other modern internet ugliness

-- dad jokes as needed
+- whimsy, dad jokes as needed